 Benefits

-- Learn from a professional memoir writer and novelist.
+- Learn from a professional memoir writer.

-- Taught in small groups
+- Taught in small groups at our University campus in central London

 - Awarded a City St George’s, University of London certificate